 Aethelgard’s resources are unevenly distributed, shaping trade and conflict:

-• Agricultural heartland: The Emerald-Plains produce the vast majority of western Aethelgard’s food — grain, livestock, and the medicinal herbs that fuel S healing.
+• Agricultural heartland: The Emerald-Plains produce the vast majority of western Aethelgard’s food — grain, livestock, and the medicinal herbs that fuel Sun-Temple healing.
 The River-Aethon irrigation system makes intensive farming possible

 • Timber: The Whispering-Forest provides ironwood — a magically hardened timber prized for shipbuilding and construction.
 The Elven-Enclaves control this resource jealously, restricting harvesting to sustainable levels